mayuso/SALD/README.md

 ### 1.1) Should you use it?

 Probably not.
-This is a tiny project and other engines everything SALD does, but better, and even more.
+This is a tiny project and other engines do everything SALD does, but better, and even more.

 I'd personally recommend Godot: [Website](https://godotengine.org/), [Repository](https://github.com/godotengine/godot)